Arena (countermeasure): Development

 The Arena active protection system was first tested at the Kubinka proving grounds in early 1995, successfully defending a Russian tank against an anti-tank guided missile.
-A Russian T-80UM-1, with Arena, was demonstrated to the public at Omsk in late 1997.
+A Russian T-80UM-1, with Arena, was first demonstrated to the public at Omsk in late 1997.
 Arena was also mounted on the BMP-3M modernization package, developed by the Kurganmashzavod Joint Stock Company, although the package has received no export orders.